Mesothelioma and Assisted Living

 - Transportation

-If necessary, facilities will offer some degree of assistance with personal care.
-This includes help with bathing, dressing, eating, and using the bathroom.
+Some facilities offer more personal care services for additional costs.
+This includes help with bathing, dressing, eating, using the bathroom, and basic, non-skilled care.

 They may also have additional supervision for patients with cognitive or developmental disabilities or those with symptoms of dementia.